Skip to content

 Why this matters

-CrewAI is genuinely good for what it's designed for: rapid prototyping of multi-agent pipelines with readable, declarative role definitions.
-When you show a CrewAI crew in a demo — "Senior Researcher", "Market Analyst", "Report Writer" — the structure is immediately legible to non-technical stakeholders.
+CrewAI is genuinely good for what it is designed for: rapid prototyping of multi-agent pipelines with readable, declarative role definitions.
+In a demo, a CrewAI crew with roles like "Senior Researcher", "Market Analyst", and "Report Writer" is immediately legible to non-technical stakeholders.
 That legibility has real value.

 I want to be precise about scope: CrewAI has continued to evolve, and some of these limitations may be addressed in later versions.
 The failure modes I describe are from specific production deployments, not a theoretical critique of the framework.